 I found most of the book focused on the problems that have developed in the US healthcare market.
 The book did not have many new answers for fixing the system, but Dr. Rosenthal did offer several great actions one should take as an informed consumer.

-Ten economic rules are referenced throughout the book:
+Ten economic rules are referenced throughout An American Sickness:

 Dr. Rosenthal shares many shocking examples for these rules throughout the book.
 She breaks her writing into sections on each of the profit takers: